rocky-linux/documentation/docs/guides/learning_selinux.md

 The SELinux security context is defined by the trio **identity**+**role**+**domain**.

-The identity of a user depends directly on his linux account.
-An identity is assigned one or more roles, but to each role corresponds one domain and one only.
+The identity of a user depends directly on his Linux account.
+An identity is assigned one or more roles, but to each role corresponds to one domain, and only one.

-It is according to the domain of the security context (and thus the role...) that the rights of a user on a resource are evaluated.
+It is according to the domain of the security context (and thus the role) that the rights of a user on a resource are evaluated.

 ![SELinux context](images/selinux_002.png)

-The terms "domain" and "type" are similar, typically "domain" is used when referring to a process while "type" refers to an object.
+The terms "domain" and "type" are similar.
+Typically "domain" is used when referring to a process, while "type" refers to an object.

 The naming convention is: **user_u:role_r:type_t**.

 The security context is assigned to a user at the time of his connection, according to his roles.
-The security context of a file is defined by the `chcon` (**ch**ange **con**text) command, which we will see later in this chapter.
+The security context of a file is defined by the `chcon` (**ch**ange **con**text) command, which we will see later in this document.

 Consider the following pieces of the SELinux puzzle: